antierisalu/social-network/frontend/README.md

 [Trello](https://trello.com/b/JhSNJVWG/social-network)

-When you cancel follow request other person can still accept the request and you end up following that person anyway.

 Group members are not receiving notification about the new event created the group

 ##### Open two browsers, log in with different users on each browser, become part of the same group with both users and with one of the users create an event.